Your Gravel Saddle Is Holding You Back. Here's Why.

 Gravel riding shattered that binary choice.
 Suddenly, riders needed one saddle that could handle a brutal mix of demands:

-- Endurance Comfort: Supporting your body for hours, or even days, on long, epic adventures.
+• Endurance Comfort: Supporting your body for hours or days on long adventures.

-- Precision Power Transfer: Allowing for efficient pedaling on smooth sections of pavement or hardpack.
+• Precision Power Transfer: Allowing efficient pedaling on smooth pavement or hardpack.

-- Impact Absorption: Soaking up the relentless vibrations from washboard roads and rocky descents.
+• Impact Absorption: Soaking up relentless vibrations from washboard roads and rocky descents.

 A simple hybrid of road and mountain bike designs wasn't enough.
 The gravel saddle had to become its own category, built from the ground up for a new kind of challenge.